🎵 Audio & Speech¶

 -

-This paper proposes two complementary metrics—Perceptual Separation (PS) and Perceptual Match (PM)—that embed self-supervised encoded representations onto a low-dimensional manifold via diffusion maps, achieving for the first time a functional decoupling of leakage and self-distortion in source separation evaluation.
-Compared against 18 mainstream metrics, the proposed measures rank first or second in correlation with subjective listening scores in nearly all experimental conditions.
+This paper proposes two complementary metrics, Perceptual Separation (PS) and Perceptual Match (PM).
+By utilizing diffusion maps to embed self-supervised representations into low-dimensional manifolds, it achieves the first functional decoupling of leakage and self-distortion in source separation.
+Compared with 18 mainstream metrics, it almost consistently ranks first or second in terms of correlation with subjective scores.

 - MMSU: A Massive Multi-task Spoken Language Understanding and Reasoning Benchmark